CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 also requires a bit of thinking about.
-Mostly because of imperative pseudocode: it has us iterate through the list of value pairings, testing each one until a support is found or we've exhausted the possible pairings, in which case the value needs to be removed from the domain.
+Mostly because of imperative pseudocode: it has us iterate through the list of value pairings, testing each one until a support is found or we've exhausted the possible pairings, in which case the value needs to be pruned from the domain.

-As with the main arc revision, the obvious alternative to iterating is to recurse on something.
+As with the main arc revision function, the obvious alternative to iterating is to recurse on something.
 In this case, we are iterating over a domain, which is a list of values.
 That sounds like it should work recursively.
-However, we also need to remember that we're doing this wrt. a current variable and some valid tuples from an arc. _And_, we're constructing a new domain, so best keep track of that as well!
+However, we also need to remember that we're doing this with respect to a current variable and some valid tuples from an arc. _And_, we're constructing a new domain, so best keep track of that as well!

 All in all, this becomes: